 8. She’s Impossible to Please

-With a toxic mother-in-law, nothing you do is ever good enough.
+Nothing you do is ever good enough for a toxic mother-in-law.
 She may visit your house and offer subtle, unrequested comments about how she keeps her cabinets organized.
 Or, she may offer to give you her foolproof technique on how to wrap picture perfect holiday gifts.
 Although these suggestions may at first glance seem thoughtful, coming from a toxic mother-in-law, they are actually invasive and judgmental.

 9. She Helps Without Being Asked